-Imidazole at low concentrations is commonly used in the binding and wash buffers to minimize binding of unwanted host cell proteins.
+Imidazole at low concentrations is commonly used in the binding/wash buffer to minimize binding of unwanted host cell proteins.
 It is important to include imidazole also in the sample (generally, at the same concentration as in the wash buffer).
-At somewhat higher concentrations, imidazole may also decrease the binding of histidine-tagged proteins.
+At somewhat higher concentrations, imidazole may decrease the binding of histidine-tagged proteins.

-The imidazole concentration can therefore be optimized to ensure the best balance of high purity (low binding of unwanted proteins), and high yield (binding of all of the histidine-tagged protein).
+The imidazole concentration must therefore be optimized to ensure the best balance of high purity (low binding of unwanted proteins), and high yield (binding of all of the histidine-tagged protein).
 This optimal concentration is different for different histidine-tagged proteins.
-Note that Ni Sepharose High Performance often requires a slightly higher concentration of imidazole in the wash buffer than similar IMAC media on the market.
+Note that Ni Sepharose 6 Fast Flow often requires a slightly higher concentration of imidazole in the binding/wash buffer than similar IMAC media on the market.

-Finding the optimal imidazole concentration for a specific histidine-tagged protein is a trial-and error effort, but 20 to 40 mM in the binding and wash buffers is a good starting point for many proteins.
-Prepacked HisTrap HP columns (1 or 5 ml) are ideal for optimization.
+Finding the optimal imidazole concentration for a specific histidine-tagged protein is a trial-and-error effort, but 20 to 40 mM in the binding/wash buffer is a good starting point. for many proteins.
+Prepacked HiScreen Ni FF columns (4.6 ml, bed height 10 cm) are ideal for optimization of running conditions before scaling up.
+HisTrap FF columns (1 and 5 ml) can also be used for optimization.